New York Times Co. v. Sullivan: Opinion

-Justice William J. Brennan Jr. authored the Court's opinion, and five other justices joined it.
-(Note: Justices Hugo Black, Arthur Goldberg, and William O. Douglas only "concurred in the judgment", meaning they agreed the Times should win but for different legal reasons.)
-The Court began by explaining that the ability to criticize public government officials was at the core of the American rights to freedom of speech and freedom of the press protected by the First Amendment.
+Justice William J. Brennan Jr. authored the Court's opinion, joined by Chief Justice Earl Warren and Justices Tom C. Clark, John M. Harlan II, Potter Stewart, and Byron White.
+The Court began by explaining that the freedom to criticize public officials lay at the core of the freedom of speech and freedom of the press protected by the First Amendment.

 The general proposition that freedom of expression upon public questions is secured by the First Amendment has long been settled by our decisions.
 The constitutional safeguard, we have said, "was fashioned to assure unfettered interchange of ideas for the bringing about of political and social changes desired by the people." ... "[I]t is a prized American privilege to speak one's mind, although not always with perfect taste, on all public institutions." ...
 The First Amendment, said Judge Learned Hand, "presupposes that right conclusions are more likely to be gathered out of a multitude of tongues, than through any kind of authoritative selection.
 To many, this is, and always will be, folly; but we have staked upon it our all."

 — Sullivan, 376 U.S. at 269–70 (citations omitted).

-The Court said that because of these core American free-speech principles, it would have to consider Sullivan's defamation claims "against the background of a profound national commitment to the principle that debate on public issues should be uninhibited, robust, and wide-open, and that it may well include vehement, caustic, and sometimes unpleasantly sharp attacks on government and public officials."
+The Court therefore concluded that it had to consider Sullivan's defamation claims "against the background of a profound national commitment to the principle that debate on public issues should be uninhibited, robust, and wide-open, and that it may well include vehement, caustic, and sometimes unpleasantly sharp attacks on government and public officials."

-With this background, the Court framed the case around the question of whether this American constitutional commitment to free speech required loosening traditional defamation laws.
+With this background, the Court framed the case as turning on whether the United States' constitutional commitment to free speech required loosening the traditional common law rules for defamation.

 The present advertisement, as an expression of grievance and protest on one of the major public issues of our time, would seem clearly to qualify for the constitutional protection.
 The question is whether it forfeits that protection by the falsity of some of its factual statements and by its alleged defamation of respondent.

 — Sullivan, 376 U.S. at 271.